CBAlexander/ConAgents/README.md

 # Project Structure
 CA2020-grid-master - Provided code, this is the glue that ties our system into alana bot
-NLU - Two bots that Tomasz has created and Matthew has used for Home hub CA2020-grid-master - Data interaction is the backend, the database and dummy API
+NLU - Two bots that Tomasz has created and Matthew has used for Home hub Data Interactions - Data interaction is the backend, the database and dummy API

 # Set up
 1. Clone this repo